mammenmathewz/myValidator/README.md

 phone: The phone number to validate.
 Returns: true if the phone number is valid, otherwise false. validateUser()
-Validates the user's email, password, and phone number.
+Validates the user's email, password.

 Returns: true if all user details are valid, otherwise false.
 Contributing